RAGHDANN/Noon-project/README.md

 ---

 ## Project Objective
-Our goal is to automate the collection, transformation, and analysis of e-commerce data from Amazon and Noon for mobile products.
+Our goal is to automate the collection, transformation, and analysis of e-commerce data from Noon for mobile products.
 By leveraging an efficient data pipeline, we aim to extract valuable insights into the mobile market with minimal manual intervention.

 ---